It’s been 317 days since the presidential election, but even still, President Donald Trump and Hillary Clinton haven’t stopped their bickering.

 “You know, my opponent didn’t work hard there because she was told … she was going to win Michigan,” Trump said.

-Trump also repeated his question from two days ago as the investigation into possible collusion between the Russian government and his campaign during the presidential election continues.
+Trump also repeated his questions about the investigation into possible collusion between the Russian government and his campaign during the presidential election continues.

 “So why aren’t the Committees and investigators, and of course our beleaguered [Attorney General Jeff Sessions], looking into Crooked Hillarys [sic] crimes & Russia relations?”
 Trump tweeted.